 The festival cannot be responsible for damage to, or loss of, material submitted.
 Additionally, the festival is held harmless from damage to or loss of print en route to the festival.

 Works in progress, and industrial/instructional works are not eligible.
-All entries must be postmarked no later than November 30th, 2016 and include the following: TWO (2) clean copies in DVD format, entry form, entry fee for each submission, synopsis, resume and photo.
+All entries must be submitted no later than the Final Deadline and entry form, entry fee for each submission, synopsis, resume and photo must be included.
 If you cannot meet the eligibility requirement, you may apply but will not be considered for awards. .

 The Beloit Film Festival reserves the right to use clips from accepted entries, up to 3 minutes in length for publicity purposes.
 The festival reserves the right to show the submission for promotion and fund raising events up to three years past the date of the festival.
 Submitter can opt out of this clause by sending the festival a written request to opt out of this clause.